Muukid/muTrueType/README.md

 * `MUTT_INVALID_COMPONENT_POINT_COUNT` - the amount of points in a component within a composite glyph exceeded the maximum.

 * `MUTT_INVALID_COMPONENT_CONTOUR_COUNT` - the amount of contours in a component within a composite glyph exceeded the maximum.

+* `MUTT_EMPTY_SIMPLE_GLYPH` - the simple glyph provided has no defined data, and thus, cannot be rendered.

+* `MUTT_EMPTY_COMPOSITE_GLYPH` - the composite glyph provided has no defined data, and thus, cannot be rendered.

+* `MUTT_INVALID_GLYPH_COORDINATES` - coordinates offered in the glyph data were outside of the listed minimum/maximum range.
+This can also happen when mutt incorrectly parses composite glyph data for unknown reasons.

 Most of these errors getting triggered imply that rather the data is corrupt (especially in regards to checksum errors), uses some extension or format not supported by this library (such as OpenType), has accidental incorrect values, or is purposely malformed to attempt to get out of the memory region of the file data.